Cheapest car hire in Montego Bay

 - The bay is a major cruise ship destination.

-- Montego Bay is the second largest city by area in Jamaica.
+- Montego Bay is the 2nd biggest city in Jamaica behind Kingston respectively.

 - It’s a duty free shopping haven.

 - The bay was discovered by Christopher Columbus who called it Fair Weather Bay.